I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Because so many of the darker elements of the movie are typical of a historical musician’s story, it would have been easy to get lost in the more controversial aspects of the band’s history, such as Freddie’s drug use and AIDS diagnosis, but if this movie tells you anything, it’s that regardless of how public a person’s persona, they have the right to decide how people view them and what to share with their fans.
 Had Mercury been alive to help produce this film like his band mates, I’m sure he would have been happy with the decisions to downplay his more personal struggles, yet still include them to help paint a picture of what it was like to be him.

 Reordering some of the historical events was crucial to telling this particular story and its desire to culminate in the Live Aid performance in order to encompass everything that needed to be addressed about the band’s history.
 No biopic should be taken as gospel.
 All films must deter from the real events in some way in order to tell a cinematic version of the story.
-Condensing 15 years into two hours is not easy so liberties have to be taken.
+Condensing 15 years into two hours is not easy.
 Maybe had I been a Queen connoisseur, it would have bothered me more, but from a storytelling perspective, it keeps things tight and on track.

 What did you think of Bohemian Rhapsody?
 Take my poll, and leave your answers in the comments below!

 Laura Smith (author) from Pittsburgh, PA on November 04, 2018: